 Hearing is sucking all the noise in, while listening is about distilling the noise to find the valuable insights.
 Some are naturally much better at listening than others, however listening is a skill that can be developed over time and with practice.
 Successful innovators are not just a good hearers, they are active listeners.

 Trait 4: Great Timing

 Bonaparte was reported as saying, “I don’t want good generals, I want lucky generals.”
 Successful innovators have the uncanny knack of having great timing.
-They have the ability of knowing when to push ideas because they will survive, and when to hold ideas back because the time is not right.
+They have the intuitive ability to know when to push ideas because they will survive, and when to hold ideas back because the time is not right.

 Successful innovators understand when divergence is needed, when they need to seek more options and possibilities to enable the ideas to improve.
 They know when convergence is necessary, when the options need to be shut down so that a decision can be reached.

-It is not luck, but comes through clearly understanding the problem that is trying to being solved, the environment that it will enter into and the beneficiaries of the resultant solution.
+It is not luck, but comes through clearly understanding the problem that is trying to be solved, the environment that it will enter into and the beneficiaries of the resultant solution.